alanfgh/docs/en/tutorials-and-examples/blog/blog.rst

 A Note on mod\_rewrite
 ======================

-Occasionally new users will run into mod\_rewrite issues.
+Occasionally, new users will run into mod\_rewrite issues.
 For example if the CakePHP welcome page looks a little funny (no images or CSS styles), it probably means mod\_rewrite is not functioning on your system.
 Please refer to one of the sections below about URL rewriting for your webserver to get